- This event has passed.

 Dr. Frieden is also Senior Fellow for Global Health at the Council on Foreign Relations.

-George Fu Gao, PhD, Vice President, National Science Foundation of China and Dean, Savaid Medical School, the University of Chinese Academy of Sciences; Former Director-General, Chinese Center for Disease Control and Prevention
+George Fu Gao, PhD, Director, CAS Key Laboratory of Pathogen Microbiology and Immunology, Institute of Microbiology and Dean, Savaid Medical School, the University of Chinese Academy of Sciences; Former Director-General, Chinese Center for Disease Control and Prevention

 Gao has been a key leader in the public health field, making remarkable contributions to research and discovery through basic research, clinical evaluation and advocacy.
 He has made many remarkable contributions to the scientific field of control and prevention of emerging infectious diseases.
 Gao has pioneered and made numerous significant original breakthroughs on the pathogenesis mechanisms and pathogen-host interaction of emerging infectious pathogens, including flu, Ebola, MERS, Zika & SARS-CoV-2 viruses, which would greatly facilitate rational design of antiviral drugs and vaccines.
 His anther great contribution is his work on global health.
 Gao has given great concern on global health and made substantial efforts in furthering bilateral and multi-lateral health cooperation.
 Gao pioneers the COVID-19 research and control with virus discovery, vaccine and therapeutic monoclonal antibody development etc. Gao is not only an advocator, but also a practitioner of global health.
 He obtained his DPhil degree from Oxford University, UK and did his postdoc work in both Oxford University and Harvard University (with a brief stay in Calgary University).
 Gao worked in Beijing Agricultural University (1986-1991), Oxford University (2001-2006), Institute of Microbiology, Chinese Academy Sciences (2004-2008, Director-General).
 China CDC (Director-General, 2017-2022), National Science Foundation of China (Vice-President, 2018-).
 Gao is a member (academician) of Chinese Academy of Sciences (CAS), an international member of the U.S. National Academy of Sciences (NAS), a foreign member of the U.K. Royal Society (RS), a member of the German National Academy of Sciences Leopoldina, a fellow of African Academy of Sciences and a fellow of The World Academy of Sciences (TWAS).